-Some estimates of slag quantities were made by smelting team to account for slag still adhering to furnace walls and for some sieve losses of Cinder Slag fines.
+Some estimates of slag quantities were made by smelting team to

+Table 1 - Mineral Contents of Burden Inputs and Furnace Structure account for slag still adhering to furnace walls and for some sieve losses of Cinder Slag fines.
 Small corrections were made for total Bloom Slag.
 Any lumps of unreduced ore were separated and weighed to give the net ore weight used in smelts.